vamsiuppala/vamsiuppala.github.io/_posts/2024-03-15-speaker_recognition_and_translation.md

 ```

 They've added more details to a [GitHub repo](https://github.com/hundredblocks/transcription_demo.git), but there aren't many details on the steps to chunk the video into parts and the level of human effort that went into everything.

+If you have other suggestions on how to improve, I'm available to chat.
+Reach out on [Linkedin](https://www.linkedin.com/in/vamsiuppala/) or [Twitter](https://twitter.com/vamsified)!
+Thanks to [Vicki](https://vickiboykis.com/) for inspiring this effort.